texfaq/texfaq.github.io/FAQ-erroradvice.md

 macroprocessors.
-Knuth makes light of the problem in the TeXbook, suggesting that you acquire the sleuthing skills of a latter-day Sherlock Holmes; while this approach has a certain romantic charm to it, it's not good for the ''production'' user of (La)TeX.
+Knuth makes light of the problem in the TeXbook, suggesting that you acquire the sleuthing skills of a latter-day Sherlock Holmes; while this approach has a certain romantic charm to it, it's not good for the "production" user of (La)TeX.
 This answer (derived, in part, from an article by Sebastian Rahtz in TUGboat 16(4)) offers some general guidance in dealing with TeX error reports, and other answers in this section deal with common (but perplexing) errors that you may encounter.
-There's a long list of ''hints'' in Sebastian's article, including the following:
+There's a long list of "hints" in Sebastian's article, including the following:

 -  Look at TeX errors; those messages may seem cryptic at first,